Blood of the Martyrs

-Blood of the Martyrs is an American Christian metal band from Farmville, Virginia, formed in 2007, and currently has two official studio albums.
+Blood of the Martyrs was an American metalcore band from Farmville, Virginia, formed in 2007.
+The band released two studio albums and an EP before going on an extended hiatus in 2017.
+The band returned from hiatus in 2023, reuniting with original vocalist Lee Zook, and announced they were working on a new EP and would be officially breaking up once the EP was released.

+The band has gone through several lineup changes, leaving Bobby Huotari as the band's only original member.

 History

 Formation and Once More, with Feeling

 The band formed in late-2007 by bassist Bobby Huotari (original drummer) in the small town of Farmville, Virginia.
 Since its formation Blood of the Martyrs has undergone numerous line-up changes making Huotari the only original member of the band.
 Blood of the Martyrs has gained a reputation as a hard-working DIY act, who, has completed numerous self booked and managed tours since the release of their debut album, Once More, with Feeling, which was recorded at Pendlewood Studios in Columbus, Ohio, and was released April 2011.

 Line-up changes and Completionist

 After various tours spanning across 30+ states of the U.S and a cover of the Thirty Seconds to Mars song "The Kill" was released on November 23, 2011.
 The band announced on August 17, 2012, that they were working on a new album and released the single and video for the song "Colonel Gentleman".
 Much wasn't heard about the album, until the song "The Action Man" (featuring Karl Schubach of Misery Signals) was released on June 14, 2013.
-The band's second album, Completionist, was released independently on October 4, 2013, and was produced by Jamie King, who has worked with musical giants including Between the Buried and Me and For Today.
+The band's second album, Completionist, was released independently on October 4, 2013.
 The album featured a re-recorded version of "Colonel Gentleman" with Micah Kinard of Oh, Sleeper on guest vocals and also had an updated version of the demo "Semper Fidelis Tyrannosauruses".